gvwilson/sdxjs/page-templates/index.md

 The problem is that "making sense" depends on who we are.
-When we use a low-level language, we incur the cognitive load of assembling micro-steps into something more meaningful.
+When we use a low-level language, we incur the <span i="cognitive load">cognitive load</span> of assembling micro-steps into something more meaningful.
 When we use a high-level language, on the other hand, we incur a similar load translating functions of functions of functions